OHIO-ECT/ECT-Lab-Introduction/tasks/Task-SSH-Jumphost.md

     Professor Saunders Example:

     ````
-    ssh -J bs257595@ohio.edu@ect-bh.its.ohio.edu itsvm@132.235.207.189
+    ssh -J bs257595@ohio.edu@ect-bh.its.ohio.edu itsclass@132.235.207.189
     ````

     Student Template:

     ````
-    ssh -J <OHIOID>@ohio.edu@ect-bh.its.ohio.edu itsvm@<gHost IP>
+    ssh -J <OHIOID>@ohio.edu@ect-bh.its.ohio.edu <username>@<server IP>
     ````

-Different GUI clients will have different settings that may need to be used to access this feature.
+Different SSH clients will have different settings that may need to be used to access this feature.
 The standard OpenSSH client uses a "-J" option to specify the jump box.

-3. Using what commands learned above construct an SSH command that connects your the personal computer to your gHost via the Jumphost.
+3. Using what commands shown above construct an SSH command that connects your the personal computer to your gHost via the Jumphost.
+If prompted to accept a security key it is safe to accpet the key with a ```yes``` in this situation.